 - Click "Add Destination" in the top right

-- Finally, finalize your settings with a Name, following the instructions shown in Hightouch, and hit "Finish".
+- Finally, give your Destination a name, following the instructions shown in Hightouch, and hit "Finish"

 - Navigate to the "Syncs" tab in Hightouch